BTIP2023/pgc-perf-opt/docker/README.md

 - `USERID=int` (default non-root user ID)
 - `GROUPID=int` (default non-root group ID)

+Note that there should always be a `DOCKER_RUNNING=true` environment variable.
+DO NOT MODIFY this.

 To access the RStudio Server:

 1. Open Docker Desktop and locate the `docker > docker-pgc-perf-opt-1` container.